li-xisheng/rebyte-docs/quick-start.md

 let's say you finally have a table named "transaction" in ReByte.

 ### Step 2: Create A Fraud Analysis Tool
-Create a new tool in ReByte, and name it "Fraud Analysis".
-ReByte has buildin template for data analysis, you can choose the "Data Analysis" template, and then you can modify it to fit your need.
+Create a new tool in ReByte, and name it "Fraud Analysis."
+ReByte has prebuilt template for data analysis, you can choose the "Data Analysis" template, and then you can modify it to fit your need.
+**Remember** to change the table to the "transaction" table you created in step 1 in both the "load table" and "query table" actions.

 **IMPORTANT**:
 You should change the tool to point to load schema from the "transaction" table, also run SQL on the same table.